aadshalshihry/linux_setup/README.md

 git clone https://github.com/aadshalshihry/oh-my-zsh.git ~/.oh-my-zsh cp ~/.oh-my-zsh/templates/zshrc.zsh-template ~/.zshrc
 ```
-> These command will install and setup to work with Guake
+> These command will install and setup it to work with Guake

 ```python